Itsmemonzu/GarryMC/README.md

 GarryMC is an asynchronous Minecraft server lookup tool that runs in your terminal using [Spectre.Console](https://github.com/spectreconsole/spectre.console).

 ## Installation & Usage
-This program is dependent on [Spectre.Console](https://github.com/spectreconsole/spectre.console).
+This program is dependant on [Spectre.Console](https://github.com/spectreconsole/spectre.console).
 To build the program, you need to use
 ```
 dotnet publish -r win-x64 -c Release
 ```